 Celebrate Black History Month at the Royal BC Museum with a dynamic display of booths from local organizations, hosted by the BC Black History Awareness Society.
 Heritage Day is an opportunity to meet and talk with direct descendants about their stories and family history.
-The exhibits include images, artifacts and archival documents, and will take place around the Hope Meets Action: Echoes Through the Black Continuum exhibition.
+The exhibits include images, artifacts and archival documents.

 The Old Cemeteries Society of Victoria is dedicated to researching, preserving and encouraging the appreciation of Victoria’s heritage cemeteries.
-Our members are involved in many volunteer activities which includes cataloging, cleaning and restoring monuments, computerizing burial records, combating vandalism, conducting historical research and giving walking history tours.
-Every year, for more than a decade, Old Cemeteries Society has conducted an annual cemetery tour of some of the Black Pioneer grave sites at Ross Bay Cemetery; their display at this Heritage Day event will highlight information about some of these pioneers; the tour will take place on February 26th.
+OCS members are involved in many volunteer activities which includes cataloging, cleaning and restoring monuments, computerizing burial records, combating vandalism, conducting historical research and giving walking history tours… and for more than a decade, Old Cemeteries Society has conducted a tour of some of the Black Pioneer grave sites at Ross Bay Cemetery; their display at this Heritage Day event will highlight information about some of these pioneers; the tour will take place on February 26th.

 “Please join us at the upcoming Black History and Heritage Day event hosted by the BC Black History Awareness society to learn more about AHAVI!”
 The purpose of AHAVI is to build a united and strong community by co-operatively organizing and supporting events and activities to meet the needs of Africans, people of African descent, and friends of Africa on Vancouver Island.
 The objectives of AHAVI are to: Foster a sense of community among Africans, people of African descent, and friends of Africa on Vancouver Island; Promote the provision of the best possible services for all; Promote the cultural development of its members; and to facilitate communication among its members and with members of other organizations and communities on Vancouver Island.